-Something was messing with Earth’s axis.
-The answer has to do with us
+Something Was Messing With Earth’s Axis.
+The Answer Has to Do With Us.

 You can’t feel it, but our planet’s rotation is nowhere near as smooth as that of the globe on your desk.

-As it moves through space, Earth wobbles like a poorly thrown Frisbee.
+As it moves through space, Earth wobbles like a poorly-thrown Frisbee.
 This is partly because it bulges at the equator and partly because air masses are constantly whirling through the atmosphere and water is sloshing around in the oceans, pulling the planet ever-so-slightly this way and that.

 And then, there’s that wandering axis.